-Digging deep in an electric final quarter, the Avis Waikato Bay of Plenty Magic have turned the tables on Te Wānanga o Raukawa Pulse in an ANZ Premiership thriller.
+Digging deep in an electric final quarter, the AVIS Waikato Bay of Plenty Magic have turned the tables on Te Wānanga o Raukawa Pulse in an ANZ Premiership thriller.

 The match was a must win for both sides if they are to keep in touch with the top three teams on the Premiership table, resulting in a tense battle with the Magic claiming a 48-47 win at Te Rauparaha Arena in Porirua.